VulcanWM/css-animation/README.md

+ Here is my attempt at improving the readability:

-# CSS Animation Template
+# Create CSS Animations with this Template
-This is a template to make CSS Animations with HTML, CSS and Vanilla JS.

-To define a frame in HTML, make sure to create a `<div>` with the id: `frame[number]`.
-If the frame isn't the first one, add the inline-styling `style="display: none;"` to the div.
-Also this template contains a `class` called "frame", which decides how big the frame will be and it's border, so add the class "frame" to the frame div as well.
+This HTML, CSS, and JS template makes it easy to create CSS Animations.

+Define animation frames as HTML `<div>` elements with the class `frame`.
+Give each frame a unique `id` of `frame[number]`.

+Hide frames after the first by adding `style="display: none;"`.

-While using the template, you can change these JavaScript variables:
+Change these JavaScript variables:

-- `seconds`: This is the number of seconds each frame is showed for. *Default: 0.5*
+- `seconds`: How long (in seconds) each frame displays.
+Default: `0.5`
-- `loop`: This defines if the animation plays on a loop or not. *Default: true*
+- `loop`: If the animation should loop.
+Default: `true`
-- `play`: This defines if the animation starts automatically playing. *Default: true*
+- `play`: If the animation starts automatically.
+Default: `true`
-- `numberOfFrames`: This the number of frames in your animation
+- `numberOfFrames`: The number of frames

-To check out a demo of this template, visit [here](https://vulcanwm.github.io/css-animation/)
+The `frame` class styles the frame size and border.

+View a demo at [CSS Animation Template](https://vulcanwm.github.io/css-animation/)